Homemade rhubarb doughnuts

 Once the dough has proved, divide it into equally sized balls, about 50g each.
 Lay on a floured board, and cover again with a tea towel, and leave to prove for 45 mins – 1 hour.
 They should rise to be just smaller than a tennis ball.

-Heat up your veg/sunflower oil to 175C in either a very large sauce pot or your frying machine.
+Heat up your veg/sunflower oil to 175C in either a very large sauce pot, with your oil thermometer attached.
 Pour out the 400g caster sugar on a large baking tray.

 Once the oil is up to temperature, carefully add in your doughnuts to the mixture, being careful not to add more than 5 at a time (so as not to lower the temperature of the oil).
 They should float, with half of the doughnut submerged, and half above the oil.
 Cook one side for 3-4 mins, or until a dark golden brown colour, then flip the doughnut over, and repeat the process.